How to Start a Parking Lot Business

 Step 10: Hiring Employees

-You will need employees to help you run your parking lot to take payments and help with maintenance.
+Labor is typically the largest operational expense for a parking lot.
+You will need employees to help run your parking lot to take payments and help with maintenance.
 Parking lots are moving to an automated payment system to take payments instead of parking attendants to save on staffing costs.

 In addition to salary costs, your budget will also need to include other employee-related expenses.
 Workman’s comp insurance, unemployment insurance, and paid time off are common expenses that a business will need to cover when hiring staff.